 Today tells a story a thousand years in the making.
 We board the zodiacs for a short cruise to the rocky shoreline.
 A millennium ago, Viking long-ships would have been found along this same beach.
 L’Anse aux Meadows is one of Canada’s UNESCO World Heritage Sites.
 This is where Norseman, Leif Erikson, (son of Eric the Red) - is thought to have founded “Vinland” around 1000 AD.
 As we explore the reconstructed sod huts and Norse ruins with the site’s resident archaeologist, we see evidence that the Vikings discovered North America some five hundred years prior to the arrival of Christopher Columbus.
 This evening we leave the coastline of Newfoundland, crossing the Strait of Belle Isle overnight.
 [B,L,D]

-We will sail into Saglek Fjord, the southern gateway to the Torngat Mountains National Park Reserve, established in 2005.
-We are midway through our exploration of Labrador at this point and our attention turns from history to the magnificent wilderness of the Torngat Mountains National Park Reserve.
-The Park was established as recently as 2005 and covers almost 10,000 square kilometres of Northern Labrador.
+As we sail into Saglek Fjord, we arrive at the southern gateway to the Torngat Mountains National Park Reserve.
+The park covers almost 10,000 square kilometres of Northern Labrador.
 It is bordered by Quebec on one side, and the Labrador Coast on the other.
-It is home to Canada's highest mountains East of the Rockies, and features breathtaking fjords, remnant glacial systems and stunning landscapes.
-The Inuktitut word Torngat, means "place of spirits" and the Torngat Mountains have been home to Inuit and their predecessors for over 7500 years.
-These mountains represent a very spiritual connection to the Inuit spirit world.
+It is home to Canada’s highest mountains East of the Rockies, and features breathtaking fjords, remnant glacial systems and stunning landscapes.
+The Inuktitut word Torngat, means “place of spirits” and the Torngat Mountains have been home to Inuit and their predecessors for over 7500 years.
+This place represents a deeply spiritual connection for the Inuit.
 Polar bears hunt seals along the coast, and both the Torngat Mountains and George River caribou herds cross paths as they migrate to and from their calving grounds.
 Inuit continue to use this area for hunting, fishing, and travelling throughout the park during the year.
 There are some terrific hiking opportunities here explore the area on foot and along the shoreline in the zodiacs.
 Wildflowers are spectacular when in bloom and bears feast on local berries found among the sedges and grasses on the raised beaches along the shores of the fjords.
+[B,L,D]

 Nachvak Fjord is exceptionally beautiful.
 The fjord is deep and narrow and stretches more than 20 kilometres.
 The rocky walls of the fjord soar almost 900 meters above us at several points.
 Many species migrate through the area during the short boreal summer.
 Numerous seal species may be encountered including ring, hooded, harp and harbour seals.
 Minke whales have been known to linger in the fjords, while larger species, including fin and humpback, tend to stay offshore.
 This is an outstanding location for landscape photography with endless subjects, a dynamic colour range interesting lighting.
 [B,L,D]